iainurquhart/entry_widgets/readme.md

 NOTE: this add-on is not production ready and is open for developer review/discussion.

-### Overview
+## Overview

 Entry Widgets is a sideways port of Phil Sturgeon's recently open sourced Widget Module.

-The fundamental differemce between the Entry Widgets Module and the Widgets Module is as the name suggests - widgets are associated with regions within entries, rather than just regions.
+The fundamental difference between the Entry Widgets Module and the Widgets Module is as the name suggests - widgets are associated with regions within entries, rather than just regions.

 The add-on is being developed to fill the need of having user defined parameters for 'features' around a page.
-For example, Entry Widgets enables a publisher to output something like this using the "related entries widget"
+For example, Entry Widgets enables a publisher to output something like this using the "related entries widget":

-A publisher can do things like this:
-Add a widget which shows 3 entries from News Channel, give the feature a title of "Recent News".
+  * Add a widget which shows 3 entries from News Channel, give the feature a title of "Recent News".
-Also show another feature, with 5 entries from Products Channel, give it a title "New Products".
+  * Also show another feature, with 5 entries from Products Channel, give it a title "New Products".

 You get the idea.

-### Usage
+## Usage

-#### Installation
+### Installation
 Add the files as per any regular EE add-on, and enable the Module &amp; Fieldtype.

 NOTE: While the fieldtype is installed, it's used by the Tab file - meaning you should not add the Entry Widget fieldtype to any Channel Field Groups.
 The nature of Tabs are they add themselves to all channels, and utilise installed fields.

-#### Configuration
+### Configuration

 Visit the module interface and add an Area.
 An area consists of a title and a short name - much like channels do.
 Create an initial area such as "Sidebar Features" and give it the short name "sidebar".